 - Purchasing - Not every transaction has to run through the finance team, purchasing department, or office manager.
 Your teams know what they need and often the best suppliers, too.

 - Payment methods - To make purchasing more efficient, gives teams their own ways to pay for what they need.
 In the past, that might have meant company credit cards or expense reports.
-But today, business expense cards give teams the freedom to move quickly, while keeping finance in control.
+But today, corporate expense cards give teams the freedom to move quickly, while keeping finance in control.

 Again, if the company culture is individual (and team) ownership, that can include some key processes that previously belonged to finance.
 Let others worry about the nitty gritty, and you can focus on being the best business partner possible.